Inheriting a Home with a Reverse Mortgage: A Guide for Heirs

 Sell the Home

-Under HECM regulations, you’ll have to repay the lender using the proceeds of the sale.
+Many choose to repay the lender using the proceeds of the sale.
 If there’s money left over—meaning you sell the home for more than the loan balance—you get to keep the difference.
-If the loan balance is more than the sale price, FHA insurance will cover the remainder.
+If the loan balance is more than the sale price, you will not need to cover the remainder.

 Deed in Lieu of Foreclosure